 Requests for opinions must be in submitted in writing on official agency letterhead or by the attorney representing the agency.
 Requests should be addressed to:

 Tallahassee, Florida 32399-1050

-The request should clearly and concisely state the question of law to be answered.
+Questions of Law: The request should clearly and concisely state the question of law to be answered.
 Sufficient elaboration should be provided so that it is not necessary to infer any aspect of the question or the situation on which it is based.

-Additional information may be obtained by contacting the Opinions Section of the Attorney General's Office at 850-245-0158.
+Additional information may be obtained by contacting the Opinions Section of the Attorney General's Office at 850-245-0140.